xsota/gaia/docs/resources/gaiacli.md

   - Get this value with `gaiad tendermint show-validator`
   - e.g. `cosmosvalconspub1zcjduepq0ms2738680y72v44tfyqm3c9ppduku8fs6sr73fx7m666sjztznqzp2emf`

-#### Migrate Keys From Legacy On-Disk Keybase To OS Built-in Secret Store
+#### Migrate Keys From Legacy On-Disk Keybase To The New Keyring

-Older versions of `gaiacli` used store keys in the user's home directory.
-If you are migrating from an old version of `gaiacli` you will need to migrate your old keys into your operating system's credentials storage by running the following command:
+Older versions of `gaiacli` used to store keys in an on-disk LevelDB database.
+If you are migrating from an old version of `gaiacli` you will need to migrate your old keys into the new keyring implementation by running the following command:

 ```bash
 gaiacli keys migrate